 Attribute Name Required or Optional Comment

-[Event Message Header] (see Table 32) R None
+[Event Message Header] (see Table 34) R None

 Call_Termination_Cause R Normal Termination

-9.14 QoS_Reserve
+9.14 QoS\Reserve

 This Event Message indicates the time at which the CMTS reserves bandwidth on the PacketCable access network.
-The CMTS MUST also generate this event if the Reserved bandwidth changes.
+The CMTS MUST also generate this event if the Reserved bandwidth changes or if the service flow is authorized by another gate (through the association of a different Gate than originally authorized the flow).